Oral Health

 Tooth damage

 If a wisdom tooth pushes against another tooth, it could cause a cracked tooth.
-This risk increases if you have a root canal or large filling on the tooth that is being pushed.
+This risk increases if you have a root canal or a large filling on the tooth that is being pushed.

 Tooth decay